jarsen/Pipes/README.md

 reduce(map(filter([1,2,3,4,5], isEven), {$0 * 3}), 0, +)
 ```

-Having tons of nested functions is difficult to read and reason about.
-The forward pipe operator offers a solution to this:
+This is not the most readable code.
+The forward pipe operator offers a solution:

  ```Swift
 [1,2,3,4,5]